andrewebling/john-lewis-dishwashers/Readme.md

 1. Open a terminal and issue the following command within the top level project directory: ```carthage update --platform iOS```
 1. Open the Xcode project file and build in the normal way

+I chose to use Carthage over Cocoapods because:
+ * It's more modern/up to date/likely to be maintained longer
+ * Doesn't require the use of an Xcode Workspace, so less chance of confusion, should a developer/reviewer open the Project file instead
+ * All the libraries I want to use are compatible
+ * Simpler
+ * More flexible in the future

+Also happy using Cocoapods where necessary, however.

 # Architecture

 The app uses the standard MVC architecture, taking care to avoid the _Massive View Controller_ problem, by breaking out responsibilities like server access & ```UICollectionViewDatasource``` implementation into other classes, enabling them to be tested in isolation, independently of the view controller lifecycle.

+Alternative architectures like MVVM and VIPER were considered, but for an app of this size & complexity, did not represent the Agile mantra _"Simplest Possible Thing"_.

 # Unit Testing